NOVEMBER

 Vol. 1 No. 1 (2017)

-We have published in available online since April 29, 2017.
-As the reader will find in this inaugural issue, we have compiled an initial set of studies across multiple methods and geographies that help to set the terms of future editions.
-We examine: historical political ecologies of land use around opium cultivation in the uplands of Thailand; emerging governance regimes of corporate social responsibility in Myanmar; the capacity of new state institutions to manage land conflict in forest estate lands in Indonesia; close analysis of forest harvesting and management in a mangrove forest in Malaysia; and, an economic valuation of non-timber forest products in a national park in Indonesia.
+We have compiled an initial set of studies across multiple methods and geographies that help to set the terms of future editions.
+We examine: historical political ecologies of land use around opium cultivation in Thailand; emerging governance regimes of corporate social responsibility in Myanmar; the capacity of new state institutions to manage land conflict in Indonesia; forest harvesting and management in a mangrove forest in Malaysia; and, an economic valuation of non-timber forest products in a national park in Indonesia.
 There is much to choose from and much more to delve into that.
 We hope that this issue serves as an impetus to engage in these timely themes and further encourages new ideas for submissions.

 Published: Apr 27, 2017